thiagola92/deep-get/README.md

 `default` - The value to return in case it fail to access any of the keys

 # example
-Let's say that you have dictionary with product information and you want all big images.
+Let's say that you have dictionary with product information and you want all active big images.
 ```python
 product = {
     "name": "really cool product",